benmaier/rkigeonameapi/README.md

     make runserver

-Login as an admin at http://localhost:8000/admin
+Login as an admin at http://localhost:8000/admin or http://localhost:8000/login

 ## Logic